soof-golan/dockerizing-python/step-1-kiss-requirements/README.md

 ## TL;DR

-For the impatient, you can always skip to the [final result](/README.md#final-result) of the series.
+For the impatient, you can always skip to the take The Red Pill 💊 and skip to the [final result](/README.md#final-result) of the series.

 ## Table of Contents

 * [Step 1 - Keep it simple stupid](/step-1-kiss-requirements/README.md) - A simple Dockerfile
 * [Step 2 - Keep it simple - with Poetry](/step-2-kiss-poetry/README.md) - A simple Dockerfile with Poetry
-* [Step 3 - Basic Improvements](/step-3-basic-improvements/README.md) - A more robust Dockerfile, with a few improvements
+* [Step 3 - Basic Improvements](/step-3-basic-improvements/README.md) - A more robust Dockerfile, with a few
+  improvements
 * [Step 4 - Nontrivial Improvements](/step-4-nontrivial-improvements/README.md) - Advanced Dockerfile features
 * [Step 5 - Growing Pains](/step-5-larger-project/README.md) - Larger project require extra care
 * [Step 6 - Compiling Dependencies](/step-6-compiling-dependencies/README.md) - Handling packages that require